Smoky, sweet, and satisfying yet healthy, this Vegan Ham is the perfect holiday centerpiece or family dinner. It’s packed with flavor.

 - Note 3: Adding nutritional yeast does not make the seitan taste cheesy, rather it makes the roast taste richer and gives it a whole nother layer of flavor that is amazing in making it taste like the ham most of us grew up eating.
 Trust me that the finished product does not taste at all like nutritional yeast, it just tastes savory and rich so don’t skip it!
 You can always just buy the quarter cup you need from this recipe from bulk bins at a health food store if you don’t want a bunch of nutritional yeast hanging around your house. :)

 - Note 5: You can use regular sugar jam, but if you do take it a little easy on the brown sugar I’ll have you add in this glaze recipe.
 The apricot is a key flavor here!
+OR for something super festive, try using my vegan cranberry sauce as a glaze!
+Or even my vegan sweet and sour sauce!

 - Category: Entree